raduchiriac/robrux/README.md

 - [ ] Login with social-media (at least Facebook Strategy)
 - [ ] Mailing System (Sparkpost or Mailgun API)
 - [ ] Audit everything with Lighthouse and wrap with `<NoSsr />` when needed
-- [ ] Create a dark-skin theme (stored in the cookies, remember to invert the map color with CSS and use `@media (prefers-color-scheme`)
 - [ ] Generate a [sitemap.xml](https://gist.github.com/a-barbieri/9eb6d65ef96c2ead322bd97ae4862934)
 - [ ] Use propTypes everywhere with default props
 - [ ] Use [some of these](https://mui-treasury.com/components/card)